danielgaio/t_ai_challenge/README.md

 - Be sure you run the commands from the project root so the `t_ai` package/folder is importable.
 - If you see import errors, verify your current working directory and that the virtual environment is active.

-## Input test for clint of weather mcp
+## Input test for client of weather mcp
 How's the weather in new york?
+To what stack should the package (150, 10, 10, 1) go?